opencv/opencv/doc/user_guide/ug_kinect.rst

 Using Kinect and other OpenNI compatible depth sensors
 ======================================================

 Depth sensors compatible with OpenNI (Kinect, XtionPRO, ...) are supported through ``VideoCapture`` class.
-Depth map, RGB image and some other formats of output can be retrieved by using familiar interface of ``VideoCapture``.
+Depth map, BGR image and some other formats of output can be retrieved by using familiar interface of ``VideoCapture``.

 In order to use depth sensor with OpenCV you should do the following preliminary steps: